Reborujando the research process: Re/centering undocumented politics of dis/closure

 Dr. Marcela Rodriguez-Campo, Nevada State College

-Marcela Rodriguez-Campo, Ph.D. is an Academic Success Coach in the School of Education at Nevada State College.
+Marcela Rodriguez-Campo, Ph.D. is the Director of the Office of Community, Equity, Diversity, and Inclusion at Nevada State College.

 Alonso R. Reyna Rivarola, Salt Lake Community College

-Alonso R. Reyna Rivarola (él/he), M.Ed. is currently the Middle School Family Engagementt Director at Salt Lake Community College.
+Alonso R. Reyna Rivarola (él/he), M.Ed. is Senior Director for Institutional Equity, Inclusion, and Transformation at Salt Lake Community College.

 Published